martcl/autojail/README.md

 # AutoJail Python

 AutoJail is a tool for automatically solving python jail CTF challenges.
-This program takes in a blacklist/whitelist and generates valid python that evaluetes to what you want to achieve without using any blacklisted keywords or only using the whitelisted keywords.
+This program takes in a blacklist/whitelist and generates valid python that, when ran, will execute the desired code.

 ⚠️ This project is still in development ⚠️